airvzxf/archlinux-installer-and-setup/README.md

 # Arch Linux: Installer and setup

-Arch Linux is a great distro but I spend a lot of time installing and setting up with my preferences then here are some scripts for execute all of this stuff or understand how the Arch Linux works.
+Arch Linux is a great distro, but I spend a lot of time installing and setting up with my preferences then here are some scripts for execute all of this stuff or understand how the Arch Linux works.

 ---

 ## Steps

 ### 1.1 Create your bootloader USB to boot with Arch Linux.

 [Arch Linux official documentation.](https://wiki.archlinux.org/index.php/USB_flash_installation_media)

 - This project has a script to